 Why did Kisame kill himself?

 Kisame Hoshigaki chose to take his own life to avoid being captured by enemy forces.
 He preferred death to revealing confidential information about the Akatsuki.
-In his final act, he was devoured by sharks summoned by himself, ensuring that his loyalty to the organization remained intact until the end.
+In his last act, he was devoured by sharks summoned by himself, ensuring that his loyalty to the organization remained intact until the end.

 How was the Akatsuki defeated?

-The defeat of Akatsuki came in several stages.
+The defeat of the Akatsuki came in several stages.
 Each member was confronted and defeated by different teams of ninjas from the hidden villages.
 Itachi was defeated by his brother Sasuke, Pain fell before Naruto, and Kisame was killed by Guy.
-In the final arc, Obito and Madara led the battle against the Shinobi Alliance, but ended up being overwhelmed thanks to the collective effort of ninjas from all the villages.
+In the final arc, Obito and Madara led the battle against the Shinobi Alliance, but ended up being overwhelmed thanks to the combined effort of ninjas from all villages.

 - Hidan and Kakuzu: Contrasting personalities, but a complementary fighting style.